The 2-switch-degree of a graph

-It is quite surprising that the f-degree of a tree $T \in V(\mathcal{F}(s))$ is an invariant associated with $s$. \Cref{deg_f.tree} has a significant impact on the global structure of $\mathcal{F}(s)$.
-Indeed, we see that every vertex of this graph has the same degree, namely $dpe(s)$.
-Moreover, we already know that $\mathcal{F}(s)$ is connected (\cite{vnsigma.2switch.graphs.forests}, page 9).
+It is quite surprising that the f-degree of a tree is an invariant associated with its degree sequence. \Cref{deg_f.tree} has a significant impact on the global structure of $\mathcal{T}(d)$.
+Indeed, we see that every vertex of this graph has the same degree, namely $\dpe(d)$.
+Moreover, we already know that $\mathcal{T}(d)$ is connected (see \cite{schvollner_pseudoforests}).
 Hence, we obtain the following corollary.